Aratus: Later influence

-Aratus was also cited by the author of Acts (believed to be Luke the Evangelist), in Acts 17:28, where he relates Saint Paul's address on the Areopagus.
+Aratus was also cited by the author of Acts Luke the Evangelist, in Acts 17:28, where he relates Saint Paul's address on the Areopagus.

 Paul, speaking of God, quotes the fifth line of Aratus's Phenomena (Epimenides seems to be the source of the first part of Acts 17:28, although this is less clear):

 Authors of twenty-seven commentaries are known; ones by Theon of Alexandria, Achilles Tatius and Hipparchus of Nicaea survive.
 An Arabic translation was commissioned in the ninth century by the Caliph Al-Ma'mun.
 He is cited by Vitruvius, Stephanus of Byzantium and Stobaeus.
 Several accounts of his life are extant, by anonymous Greek writers.

 The crater Aratus on the Moon and the minor planet 12152 Aratus are named in his honour.